alekal1/storage-app/README.md

 The project uses Spring Boot/Angular and can be built/deployed with Gradle.

+Front-end side located under `app-ui` submodule

+Pre-create user's login data could be changed in `src/main/resources/admin.properties`

+(check AppConfig class for better understanding how it works in application)

 ## Database
 Database configuration could be founded in `src/main/resources/application.properites`